harel147/voxelmorph-smoothness-study/README.md

 - **Validation MSE Loss**: Measures alignment accuracy between registered image pairs.
 - **Percentage of Non-Positive Jacobians**: Indicates local folding or irregularities in the deformation field (lower is smoother/more plausible).

+A detailed summary of our findings, including analysis, and visualizations is available in our [**project report**](https://github.com/harel147/voxelmorph-smoothness-study/blob/main/our_project/VoxelMorph_Smoothness_Study_Course_Project.pdf).

 ---

 ## Setup Instructions